How is the forest sector changing?

 Forest sector financial performance

-Table showing the operating profit, in millions of dollars, and the percentage return on capital employed of Canada’s forest secor for each year from 2010 to 2020.
+Table showing the operating profit, in millions of dollars, and the percentage return on capital employed of Canada’s forest sector for each year from 2011 to 2021.

 |Year||Operating profits||Return on capital employed|